weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 git push
 ```

-Commit that and push.
+Commit and push the change.
 Now you should see [Travis-CI](https://travis-ci.org/) build the image and push it to [Quay.io](https://quay.io).

 ##Deploy the Sock Shop to Kubernetes